MrIllas/Lightsteam-Engine/README.md

 ## Features

-The current version of the engine has the the following features:
+The current version (0.2) of the engine has the the following features:
+	- Complete serialization.
+	- Save/Load scenes.
+	- Load images and meshes by dragging the file into the inspector.
+	- Automatic generation of custom files from imported files.
+	- Tons of bug fixing.
+	- Frustum Culling for meshes.
+	- Scene mouse picking.
+	- Viewing of active resources from configuration segment.
+	- Double camera.
+	- Change active camera from configuration segment.
+	- Move meshes with gizmo.

+Version 0.1 - Previous version:
 	- Load of fbx by drag & drop.
 	- Load of image/textures by drag & drop.
 	- Custom shader with simple light.
 	- Translation, rotation and scaling of objects (without parent-to-child).
 	- Scene free camera movement.
 	- Transformation, Mesh Renderer and Texture components.
 	- Enable/Disable of components

 ## Controls and features

+### Game

+ - NEW -> Visualize active camera component.

+### Scene

+ - NEW -> You can click fbx with the mouse on the scene viewport.

 ### Scene Camera Controls